1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 leading role in the creation of the department of vernalization”
 (Medvedev and Lerner, p.
 15)

-“Lysenko, in 1931 —1934, advanced
-the so-called theory of phasic development of plants”
-(Medvedev and Lerner, p.
-15)

 “Yet the widespread use of vernaliza¬
 tion did meet some opposition among scientists and collective